Mind-Altering Chemical Found in Chocolate Bars, California Health Officials Warn

 More than $3 million worth of the candy was embargoed and voluntarily destroyed, the state reported.

-“The responsible firms may be subject to further enforcement action including civil or criminal penalties pending additional investigation by the state’s health department and the San Diego County Sheriff’s Department, according to the statement.
+“The responsible firms may be subject to further enforcement action including civil or criminal penalties pending additional investigation by the state’s health department and the San Diego County Sheriff’s Department,” according to the statement.

-Anyone experiencing any ill effects after eating the chocolate bars should consult with their health care providers, according to the state.
+Anyone experiencing any ill effects after eating the chocolate bars should consult their health care providers, according to the state.

 Anyone finding the products for sale is advised to call the health department’s hotline at 800-495-3232, or submit a report.